sgraden/vpc/example-code.md

 ## Create an SSH Key

 Create a key with your public SSH key.
-This key is used during creation of the server, also for logging into the server.
+This key is used during creation of the virtual server instance and is needed to log into the virtual server instance.

 ```bash
 curl -X POST $rias_endpoint/v1/keys \